tilemill-project/tilemill/_posts/docs/0201-01-01-win-troubleshooting.md

 ---
 If TileMill isn't starting up or performing properly, try these troubleshooting steps.
 This page is for **Windows**.
 We also have instructions for [Ubuntu](/tilemill/docs/linux-troubleshooting) and [Mac OS X](/tilemill/docs/mac-troubleshooting).

+## Run TileMill as an administrator

+Navigate to the TileMill item in the Start menu.
+Right click on the menu item and choose "Run as administrator".

 ## Update or reinstall TileMill

 Some problems can be fixed by [downloading](http://mapbox.com/tilemill/) a fresh copy of TileMill and installing it again.